Sinological phonetic notation: Tone diacritics

 Sinologists tend to use superscript Chao tone numerals rather than the Chao tone letters of the IPA, even though the numerals conflict with their values in other parts of the world.
-The correspondence is 1 for extra-low pitch and 5 for extra-high; single digits are frequently doubled to prevent confusion with tone numbers, though sometimes a single digit is used with a short vowel and a double digit with a long vowel.
+The correspondence is 1 for low pitch and 5 for high; single digits indicating a level tone are frequently doubled to prevent confusion with tone numbers, though sometimes a single digit is used with a short vowel or in a checked syllable and a double digit with a long vowel or an open syllable.